Kong/kong/CONTRIBUTING.md

   development documentation for additional details)
 - The tests are passing: run `make test`, `make test-all`, or whichever is appropriate for your change
-- Do not update CHANGELOG.md yourself.
-Your change will be included therein due time if it is accepted, no worries!

 If the above guidelines are respected, your Pull Request has all its chances to be considered and will be reviewed by a maintainer.